Updated: 25.4.25

 How long is chickenpox contagious?

-Chickenpox is contagious from 1-2 days before the rash appears until all blisters have crusted over, which typically takes 4-7 days.
+From 1–2 days before the rash until all blisters crust over—usually 4–7 days.

 Can adults get chickenpox?